Log Parsing using LLMs with Self-Generated In-Context Learning and Self-Correction: Experimental Setup

 \subsection{Research Questions}

-We evaluate AdaParser on public large-scale log datasets by answering the following research questions: \begin{itemize} \item RQ1: How effective is AdaParser in parsing logs? \item RQ2: Can AdaParser adapt to evolving logs? \item RQ3: How does each component contribute to AdaParser? \item RQ4: How generalizable is AdaParser with different LLMs? \item RQ5: How efficient is AdaParser in parsing large-scale logs? \end{itemize}
+We evaluate AdaParser on public large-scale log datasets by answering the following research questions: \begin{itemize} \item RQ1: How effective is AdaParser? \item RQ2: Can AdaParser adapt to evolving logs? \item RQ3: How does each component contribute to AdaParser? \item RQ4: How generalizable is AdaParser with different LLMs? \item RQ5: How efficient is AdaParser? \end{itemize}